-Please provide the evidence to support YES responses F1 The principle of Making Safeguarding Personal is at the heart of the organisation's practice.
+Please provide the evidence to support YES ease provide the evidence to support YES responses F1 The principle of Making Safeguarding Personal is at the heart of the organisation's practice.
 F2 Your organisation has written information available to adults at risk and their families about safeguarding adults including who to contact if they are concerned about an Adult at Risk.
-Suggested evidence for standard Overall RAG Does your organisation provide training on Making Safeguarding Personal.
-Is Making Safeguarding Personal referenced in safeguarding policies and guidance.
-Does your organisation provide information for patients on safeguarding?
-Is this information in accessible formats Does your organisation refer adults at risk Outcome measures for MSP MSP audit reports and standards MSP training and materials Service user information on safeguarding Guidance.
-Does your organisation refer adults at risk to advocacy services?
-F3 Your organisation supports individuals to access their right to an independent advocate where an adult has substantial difficulty in being involved in the safeguarding process and they have no suitable representation or support.
-(Care and support statutory guidance 14.43) ☐ Advocacy referral ☐ Other
+Suggested evidence for standard Overall RAG □ Does your organisation provide training on Making Safeguarding Personal. □ Is Making Safeguarding Personal referenced in safeguarding policies and guidance. □ Does your organisation provide information for patients on safeguarding? □ Is this information in accessible formats □ Does your organisation refer adults at risk to advocacy services? ☐ Outcome measure ☐ MSP audit reports ☐ MSP training and ☐ Service user inform ☐ Advocacy referral and standards materials nation on safeguarding access their right to an independent ficulty in being involved in the safeguarding ntation or support.
+(Care and support statutory □ Other